apac

 According to industry reports, in-person and virtual events are among the most effective formats for reaching top-of-funnel leads.
 Hosting your own event or participating in one is a great way to introduce your brand, answer common questions, and engage decision-makers in a structured, high-value format.

-Your website is one of your most essential marketing tools, especially for generating leads.
+Your website is one of your most essential marketing tools for generating manufacturing leads.
 A well-optimised website makes it easy for visitors to find information, understand your products, and take action.
-Search Engine Optimisation (SEO) helps your site appear higher in search results, making it easier for potential clients to discover your business.
+Website and SEO are the most important channels for 83% of B2B marketers in their current strategies.

 Live chat is an effective way to interact with visitors in real time.
 Many buyers have questions before making a decision, and offering instant support can help move them closer to a purchase.